Little Rock Water Quality at a Glance

 • Protection from fees and service disconnections while plans remain current

 To apply for assistance, visit arkansaslihwap.com or contact Central Arkansas Water at 501-372-5161.
-Customer service representatives can help with applications over the phone or in person.
+For the latest state-level programme news, see our Arkansas water quality page.

 Quality News About Your Water